-The Company's Articles of Continuance authorize the issuance of an unlimited number of common shares and 10,000,000 preferred shares issuable in series.
-As at July 31, 2016, 89,247,937 common shares and nil preferred shares were issued and outstanding.
+The Company's articles authorize the issuance of an unlimited number of common shares and 10,000,000 preferred shares issuable in series.
+As at July 31, 2017, the Company has 95,711,579 common shares and nil preferred shares issued and outstanding.